 BEST THINGS TO DO DURING SPRING IN THE REDWOODS

 Exploring with your vehicle is a great way to cover ground if you don’t have a lot of time.
 I highly recommend driving down Howland Hill Rd in Jedediah Smith State Park.
 It takes you down a one-way dirt road through some absolutely beautiful forest and trees.
 You can make a stop on this drive to do the 5.5-mile (8km) round-trip Boy Scout Trail, one of my favorites in the area!
+If you need to rent a car use Kayak for price comparison on deals.

-Another of my favorites drives is the Newton B Drury Scenic Parkway through Prairie Creek Redwoods State Park.
+Another of my favorite drives is the Newton B Drury Scenic Parkway through Prairie Creek Redwoods State Park.
 This is a stunning route and will take you to the visitors center where you can begin the Big Tree Loop Trail.
 This hike takes you past some of the tallest trees in the area which are sure to blow your mind!
 While in Prairie Creek Redwoods State Park, drive down Davison Rd and do the gorgeous Fern Canyon Trail, another absolutely magical area worth checking out.

 DEATH VALLEY NATIONAL PARK